 - Izaya from Durarara!! is an interesting take on the concept: he's not anyone's Bastard Boyfriend — he's everyone's bastard boyfriend.
 Specifically, he insists that he's madly in love with humanity despite (nay, because of) all of its flaws, and demonstrates this "love" by trolling, manipulating, and generally dicking around with just about every person he meets to get the reactions from humanity he loves so much.
 He even gets possessive and jealous when he encounters something that might upset the balance of this relationship (like, say, a Yandere sword that also insists she's in love with all of humanity).

-- Played with in Zero no Tsukaima.
+- Played with in The Familiar of Zero.
 Louise's original fiancé Jean-Jacques seems to be a decent guy, and only shows his bad sides after Louise dumps him.

-- Depraved Bisexual Head from Star Driver is basically a Bastard Boyfriend to everyone he's ever involved with, including (but probably not limited to) Sakana-chan, Shingo, Sora (who he ends up impregnating) and even a bunch of characters he isn't romantically involved with (although in some cases, it's debatable).
+- Depraved Bisexual Head from Star Driver is basically a Bastard Boyfriend to everyone he's ever involved with, including (but probably not limited to) Sakana-chan, Shingo, Sora (who he ends up impregnating and fathering Takuto with) and even a bunch of characters he isn't romantically involved with (although in some cases, it's debatable).
 Of course, being the Manipulative Bastard he is, most of his relationships were just part of his plans.
 It doesn't help that pretty much everyone mentioned above becomes a Love Martyr for him sooner or later.

 - Some fans love to turn Canon Characters into this trope, notably:

 - Sasuke Uchiha from Naruto, whether it's Yaoi, or Hetero.
 Can't be too hard to find.

 - Neji Hyuuga, especially when paired with Hinata.